Schwinger boson theory of ordered magnets: Saddle point approximation and spinon condensation

 \section{Saddle point approximation and spinon condensation}

-The next step is to solve the self-consistent SP equations.
+The next step is to solve the self-consistent SP equations [Eqs.~\eqref{self-sp-eq1} to \eqref{self-sp-eq3}].
 As we will see in this section, the magnetic ordering of the ground state manifests via the condensation of the SBs in a single particle ground state (zero energy single-spinon mode).
 The existence of multiple zero energy single-spinon modes introduces some freedom in the selection of the single-spinon BEC.
-Part of this freedom is associated with the possible orientations of the collinear collinear order parameter and it is removed by the inclusion of an infinitesimal uniform magnetic that is sent to zero at the end of the calculation.
+Part of this freedom is associated with the possible orientations of the uniform magnetization in the twisted reference frame (order parameter) and it is removed by the inclusion of an infinitesimal uniform magnetic field $h$ that is sent to zero at the end of the calculation.
 However, for collinear magnetic orderings there is still a remaining freedom associated with the existence of two zero modes with a given spin polarization.
 As we will see later, all of these condensates describe the same type of collinear magnetic ordering and the choice of ``simple BEC'' (condensation in a unique single-spinon mode) becomes advantageous upon adding corrections beyond the SP approximation.

 For concreteness, we will consider the square lattice antiferromagnet ($N=2$) with $C_4$ symmetry ( $J_{\bm{\delta}}\equiv J$ ) and the general decomposition of the spin Hamiltonian given in Eq.~(\ref{eq:SBlargeN}).
 Since the ground state of the square lattice AFM Heisenberg model exhibits N\'{e}el antiferromagnetic order, it is convenient to work in a twisted reference frame, ${{\hat{\bm S}}^{\prime}}_{i\in A} = {\hat {\bm S}}_{i\in A}$ and ${\hat {\bm S}^{\prime}_{i\in B}} = (-{\hat S}_{i}^{x}, {\hat S}_{i}^{y}, -{\hat S}_{i}^{z} )$, where the magnetic order becomes ferromagnetic.
 Going back to the canonical formalism, the Schwinger boson spinors in the original and new reference frames are